samjones00/docs/docs/_documentation/TypeScript-Add-ServiceStack-Reference.md

 ### Updating all TypeScript DTOs

-Calling `typescript-ref` without any arguments will update all TypeScript DTOs in the current directory:
+Calling `x typescript` without any arguments will update all TypeScript DTOs in the current directory:

-    $ typescript-ref
+    $ x typescript

 Result:

     Updated: Tech.dtos.ts
     Updated: techstacks.dtos.ts

-To make it more wrist-friendly you can also use the shorter `ts-ref` alias instead of `typescript-ref`.
+### npm tools

+The `x` dotnet tools require .NET Core installed, a pure npm-based alternative is to install the [@servicestack/cli](https://github.com/ServiceStack/servicestack-cli) npm package containing the `typescript-ref` (or wrist-friendly `ts-ref` alias) commands which can be used instead of `x typescript`.

 ## Add TypeScript Reference